coderefinery/social-coding/content/licensing.md

 - **Do not design your own custom licenses** for open source/ open use: compatibility not clear.
 - Open source your code to make sure you are not locked out of your own code if you don't own it once you change affiliation.
+- **Work as if the repo is public even though it is still private**:
+  This is to avoid surprises about code in the history with incompatible license years later when we decide to open the project (thanks to E.
+  Glerean for this great suggestion).

 ```{note} How about datasets and databases?
 - The EU has a [database directive](https://en.wikipedia.org/wiki/Database_Directive) which restricts data mining on